Sitefinity/sitefinity-admin-app-extensions/README.md

 ### Extensibility endpoints

 The Admin App provides you with several extensibility points for plugging your functionality in the interface.
-The following provide you with some example extensions.
+The following provides you with some example extensions.

 #### Custom *Actions* menu